 The BC Ministry of Health has a policy for immunizations and health care staff.
 Be sure to check your employer’s policies for staff immunizations and influenza control.

 Yes, administering Botox and dermal fillers are within RN scope of practice.
 Botox is a Schedule 1 medication.
 Dermal fillers are either Schedule 2 medications or substances.
-In all cases, you'll need a client-specific order from a physician or dentist and to meet the Standards for Acting with an Order.
+In all cases, you'll need a client-specific order from a physician or dentist and to meet the Standards for acting with client-specific orders.

-The CRNBC library has helpful resources related to dermatological nursing.
-In addition, the College of Physicians and Surgeons of British Columbia and the College of Dental Surgeons of British Columbia have information relevant to nurses administering Botox Cosmetic and dermal fillers.
+The College of Physicians and Surgeons of British Columbia and the College of Dental Surgeons of British Columbia have information relevant to nurses administering Botox Cosmetic and dermal fillers.
 Please contact firstname.lastname@example.org if you have any questions.

 Yes, you need an order.
 Although many sclerosing agents are Schedule II medications, you would administer these agents to treat a disorder, such as varicose veins, only after a physician has assessed the client, diagnosed the disorder and ordered the sclerotherapy.